-The UNIVERSITY OF NEW HAMPSHIRE, COLLEGE OF HEALTH AND HUMAN SERVICES, DEPARTMENT OF SOCIAL WORK is currently conducting a Bachelor's degree program in Social Work and desires to obtain internship education for the students enrolled in the curriculum.
+DEPARTMENT OF SOCIAL WORK is currently conducting a Bachelor's degree program in Social Work and desires to obtain internship education for the students enrolled in the curriculum.

+The

+In consideration of the manual agreement set forth herein, the UNIVERSITY OF NEW HAMPSHIRE, agree as follows:

+COLLEGE OF HEALTH AND HUMAN SERVICES, DEPARTMENT OF SOCIAL WORK and will provide the College of Health and Human Services, Department of Social Work with the following:

-ing to furnish internship education for students of the College of Health and I rtment of Social Work.
-Human Services, nsideration of the manual agreement set forth herein, the UNIVERSITY OF NE agree as follows: ollowing: a.
-An internship practicum manual which includes objectives, policies a b.
-A faculty member to be made available for consultation and educati • wi ill provide the College of Health and Human Services, Department of Social Willowing: ork with the a.
+- 1. The Department of Social Work will provide with the following: - a.
+An internship practicum manual which includes objectives, policies and procedures. - b.
+A faculty member to be made available for consultation and educational planning. - 2.
+The

+- a.
 Internship education at the agency or its affiliated centers.
-The programmed education is subject to review by the Coordinator of Internship Education other faculty representative. b.
-An updated Internship Agency Agreement form and Internship Instruction. ation and/or Application sent annually. c.
-Supervision in all aspects of a student's internship experience by an M minimum of two years' experience.
+The program of internship education is subject to review by the Coordinator of Internship Education and/or other faculty representative. - b.
+An updated Internship Agency Agreement form and Internship Instructors Application sent annually. - c.
+Supervision in all aspects of a student's internship experience by an MSW with a minimum of two years' experience. - 3.
+The University of New Hampshire Department of Social Work agrees to hold harmless the agents and employees against any and all liability for personal injury due to the sole negligence of the University of New Hampshire, Department of Social Work and its faculty.

+, its

 4. The University of New Hampshire agrees that every student will be covered by professional liability insurance to the limits of \$1,000,000 and \$3,000,000 aggregate.
 This agreement shall be effective when executed by both parties and will remain in effect until either party indicates in writing to the other that it wishes to terminate the agreement.